anjalipatil15/Intrusion-Detection-Sys/README.md

 # Intrusion Detection System

-This project is a lightweight machine-learning Intrusion Detection System built using a reduced **CICIDS2017** dataset.
+This project is a machine-learning Intrusion Detection System built using a reduced **CICIDS2017** dataset.
 It trains an IDS model to detect malicious traffic, predicts attack type for detected attacks, and provides a simple Streamlit dashboard for monitoring replayed traffic logs.

 ## Project Structure